visionof2030-pixel/SG3-1_6-review-/README.md

                     ],
                     correctAnswer: 0,
                     explanation: {
-                        correct: "ممتاز!
-'He was tired, so he slept.' هي الجملة الصحيحة.",
+                        correct: "Excellent!
+'He was tired, so he slept.' is the correct sentence.",
-                        wrong: "خطأ. so (لذا) تعني النتيجة، because (لأن) تعني السبب.",
+                        wrong: "Wrong. so (so) means result, because (because) means reason.",
-                        grammar: "السبب والنتيجة: because (لأن) + السبب, so (لذا) + النتيجة",
+                        grammar: "Cause and effect: because (because) + cause, so (so) + result",
-                        example: "مثال: It was raining, so we stayed home.
+                        example: "Example: It was raining, so we stayed home.
 We stayed home because it was raining."
                     }
                 }
             ],